deceasedvector/portfolio/docs/writing-samples/product-announcement.md

 ![Account activity and execution display](../assets/images/obr-exlusions.png)

-- **Expandable Sections**: resize or hide sections as needed
+- **Expandable sections**: resize or hide sections as needed

-- **Contextual Labeling**: activities labeled according to your filter selections
+- **Contextual labeling**: activities labeled according to your filter selections

-- **Detailed Analysis**: open any activity in Time + Sales Viewer with a single click
+- **Detailed analysis**: open any activity in Time + Sales Viewer with a single click

 ## Implementation roadmap